michaelandrefraniatte/michaelandrefraniatte/README.md

 • Concern: Publishing of author may not be used for private or commercial purpose without the requirements and consents.

-• Odd: Owning or obtaining author's works is a serious mistake not to be made without the requirements and consents.
+• Odd: Owning or obtaining publishing of author is a serious mistake not to be made without the requirements and consents.

 • Exposure: Sharing is strictly prohibited by anyone in any way and in any manner with or without the requirements and consents.